dude0413/LucidDreamingBot/README.md

 v1.5: Small update, included the number of #'s I have commented on, into each comment.

 v1.6: Another small update, included adding 'This is a bot.
 Please contact /u/dude0413 for bugs or suggestions.
 Has replied to # posts' to every comment it makes.
+Added to where the info about the bot is on the next line.
+Not on the same line as the main answer.

 v1.7 (Plans): BIG UPDATE?
 Including comments into the mix or downvote to delete.